Heel-Turn Face: The South Revisited

 From 1979 to 1985, Americans tuned in to watch the popular show, The Dukes of Hazzard.
 A sitcom centered around the Duke brothers, Bo and Luke, and their 1969 Dodge Charger, the General Lee, named for the Confederate General, the boys fought against the government of Hazzard County, led by the commissioner, Boss Hogg.

-At the top of General Lee was the Rebel Flag of the Confederacy, a symbol of Southern Pride and rebellion against the corruption and greed of government.
+Atop the General Lee was the Rebel Flag of the Confederacy, a symbol of Southern Pride and rebellion against the corruption and greed of government.
 Also known as the Southern Cross, the flag depicts a blue diagonal cross against a red background with 13 white stars depicting the 11 seceding states, along with Missouri and Kentucky.
 A source of pride for Southerners, its presence in the show was unremarkable until 2020, when its existence became a triggering event following George Floyd’s death in Minneapolis.

 The flag, however, maintained its rebellious status throughout the world, flown in countries from Ireland to Germany and Brazil, and was widely popular during the fall of the Soviet Union in 1988.

-Also dubbed as the neo-confederates, a pejorative name for those who continue to celebrate the South’s culture and heritage, the South, rather than advocating for a return to slavery, steadfastly promoted limited government and personal sovereignty for the states.
-Two heroes of the South, Robert E. Lee, and John C. Calhoun, advocated for the Founders' states’ rights government, over the centralized will of the majority that we loathe today.
+Commonly dubbed as neo-confederates, a pejorative name for those who continue to celebrate the South’s culture and heritage, the South, rather than advocating for a return to slavery, steadfastly promoted limited government and personal sovereignty for the states.

-As many Southerners will defend today, the Civil War was more about states' rights, rather than slavery, a standoff between the Jeffersonian ideals of the Founding versus the Hamiltonian desire for a more centralized government.
+As many Southerners will attest today, the Civil War was more about states' rights than slavery, defending the Jeffersonian ideals of the Founding, versus the Hamiltonian desire for a more centralized government.
 Lincoln himself claimed the war was to preserve the Union.
-The North, like the South, was opposed to racial integration.
 As Thomas DiLorenzo notes in his book, “The Real Lincoln”, slavery around the world ended largely through economic emancipation, something the United States could have done without a war.
-Those who reject that slavery was not the primary focus of the war do so largely as an appeal to authority, maintaining racism as the official narrative.
-In the end, the primary cost of the war was the loss of the founding principle of states' rights, replaced, instead, with a robust national government.

 Comments